Powerlearnproject/se-assignment-day-2-git-and-github-waweruscholar/README.md

 Forking a repository on GitHub is a process that allows you to create a personal copy of someone else's repository.
 This copy exists in your GitHub account, and you can freely make changes to it without affecting the original repository.
 Forking is a common practice in open-source development, enabling users to contribute to a project without directly modifying the original codebase.

 Forking vs. Cloning
-Forking and cloning are two distinct operations, and while they may seem similar, they serve different purposes:

 Forking creates a copy of the repository on GitHub, under your own GitHub account.
 This allows you to experiment with changes and improvements without affecting the original project.
 Once you have made changes to the forked repository, you can propose those changes to the original repository via a pull request (PR).

-Cloning, on the other hand, copies a repository to your local machine.
+Cloning copies a repository to your local machine.
 This is done via Git (using a command like git clone).
 Cloning a repository doesn’t affect where the repository is hosted (it stays on the original GitHub account).
-You can make changes locally, but to share those changes, you need to push them to a remote repository (typically the same one you cloned from, unless you've set up your own remote).
+You can make changes locally, but to share those changes, you need to push them to a remote repository (typically the same one you cloned from, unless you've set up your own remote). scenarios where forking is useful
-Forking is especially useful in the following scenarios:
 Contributing to Open Source Projects:
 If you want to contribute to a project that you don’t have direct write access to, forking is the go-to approach.
 You can fork the repository, make your changes, and then open a pull request (PR) to suggest those changes to the original project.
 This process ensures the original repository stays intact, and you can contribute your improvements or fixes.
 Experimenting with Changes: